 The wonderful thing about puppets is they don’t have to be expensive store-bought models.
 The humble sock, the odd one that always hangs around, can be made into a very engaging puppet.

-Young children love to play a game of ‘peek a boo’ and a puppet is the perfect partner for this activity.
-Make a puppet from a paper bag or try your hand at making a string puppet using cardboard boxes or toilet rolls.
+Young children love to play a game of ‘peek a boo’ and a puppet is a perfect partner for this activity.
+Make a puppet from a paper bag or try to make a string puppet using cardboard boxes or toilet rolls.

-The purpose of the puppet is to create interaction, fun dialogue and even an element of surprise into your play and learn activities.
-Playing with puppets will benefit your child’s development in the early learning years.
+The purpose of the puppet is to create interaction, fun dialogue and even an element of surprise in your play and learn activities.
+Playing with puppets will benefit your children’s development in the early years.

-Take a look at this list of 9 ways playing with puppets encourages child development.
+Take a look at this list of nine benefits of puppets in the classroom or home.

 9 Benefits of Puppet Play for Preschoolers and Toddlers

 How do puppets help children’s development?
-It might be surprising as a parent to know that kids playing with puppets learn a great deal.
-They have the potential to improve language skills, creativity, social awareness, and more.
+They have the potential to improve language skills, creativity, social awareness and more.

-Here are nine examples of the benefits of using puppets in the classroom and home.
+Here are nine examples of the benefits of using puppets in preschool and at home.